 As an armament, and a battle companion, there are simply no other powerful mythological weapons of equal usefulness.
 One could say no other magical weapon is as unique too.

 12. Gáe Bulg

 Another powerful legendary weapon from Irish mythology, and certainly one of the strangest, the “spear of mortal pain” is the signature weapon of Cuhullin, the Hound of Ulster.

 It was gifted to him by his teacher, the female warrior Scáthach.
 Scáthach also only taught Cuhullin the proper way to use Gáe Bulg.
 In other words, no other man can properly wield the weapon.

 Made from the bones of a sea monster known as the Curruid, the most unique and gruesome feature of this javelin-like weapon is, in turn, the way it decimates victims.
-Upon entering a human body, the tip will expand into 30 barbs.
-There is therefore no way of removing the weapon without fatal cutting away of a victim’s flesh.
+Upon entering a human body, the tip expands into 30 barbs.
+There is therefore no way of removing the weapon without fatal tearing of a victim’s flesh.

 In alternate versions, the spear has seven tips.
 Each with seven barbs.

 The short of it, while Gáe Bulg might not possess other supernatural properties such as the ability to control weather, it is still not something you’d want to be up against.
 Just a nick by could result in a very painful death.